mbAlbert/MyAdventOfCode/README.md

 # MyAdventOfCode
-Some Advent of Code fun in some language I might be trying to learn
+Advent of Code fun in some language I might be trying to learn